- Autopsy Pathology

 - Surgical Pathology

-NewYork-Presbyterian/Weill Cornell Medical Center provides excellent care for adult and pediatric patients with gastrointestinal disorders, and is home to the Center for Advanced Digestive Care, the Center for Liver Disease and Transplantation, the Jill Roberts Center for Inflammatory Bowel Disease, the Jay Monahan Center for Gastrointestinal Health, and the Division of Pediatric Gastroenterology and Nutrition.
+NewYork-Presbyterian/Weill Cornell Medicine provides excellent care for adult and pediatric patients with gastrointestinal disorders, and is home to the Center for Advanced Digestive Care, the Center for Liver Disease and Transplantation, the Jill Roberts Center for Inflammatory Bowel Disease, the Jay Monahan Center for Gastrointestinal Health, and the Division of Pediatric Gastroenterology and Nutrition.
 These clinical services provide a high patient volume and a wealth of experience for our subspecialized Division of Gastrointestinal and Liver Pathology.

 The Division of Gastrointestinal and Liver Pathology at Weill Cornell provides comprehensive consultation services for patient care, research, and educational purposes.
 The Division annually processes nearly 15,000 biopsies of the gastrointestinal tract and liver, as well as surgical resections reflecting a wide spectrum of inflammatory and neoplastic diseases.
 Our subspecialty-trained gastrointestinal pathologists are widely sought for their expertise in the full range of digestive disorders, including Barrett's esophagus and colorectal cancer, as well as less common diseases of the liver, pancreas, and appendix.